 Working from home sustainably

-The pandemic has hugely impacted the way we work in 2020.
+The Covid-19 pandemic has hugely impacted the way we work.
 With dispersed and remote workforces, businesses have changed their approach to challenges and tasks, including the way they talk about and focus on sustainability.
 And it’s likely we’ll be working in this way for the foreseeable future.
 So, we’re having a look at how you can encourage your teams to work more sustainably and what individuals can do to reduce their carbon emissions when working from home.

 Sustainable home working is great for employee engagement and supports your good business initiatives.
 There’s a strong business case for embedding sustainable working practices: attracting and keeping people who want to work for a responsible business, cost savings from energy bills, gaining a competitive edge from your peers and being able to demonstrate your commitment to green initiatives.

 So how can you support your employees to work sustainably, even when they’re working at home?
 Follow our tips:

 - Develop a policy for energy efficiency.
 With employees working from home and winter energy bills increasing, businesses will see an indirect impact on their carbon footprint.
 To reduce this, you could help your employees to reduce their energy bills through switching to a renewable energy provider.

 - Communicate your longer-term goals.
 Tell people your plans to reduce your carbon footprint and achieve net zero – and showcase to them how they’re contributing to that.
 When reviewing these goals, consider how greater levels of working from home will impact your carbon calculations.

 - Look at your equipment.
 Is what you initially provided fit for purpose in the longer term?
 Can energy efficient equipment help your teams to work more effectively?
 Ask people to update their settings to energy saving modes for laptops, computers and printers.
 Finally, encourage your teams to work ergonomically by providing desks and chairs – this will support people’s health when they’re working from home.